FatEarthler/kali-preseed/README.md

 DONE
 - rename files for easier boot-parameter modification
-- create a minimal installation preseed file (only minimal packages installed). this should be used for testing purposes, when you want to minimize installation duration
+- create a minimal installation preseed file (don't install any packages). this should be used for testing purposes, when you want to minimize installation duration
 - automated, forced GRUB installation
 - ensure that /etc/apt/sources.list contains the following content:
 	```